North Pine Presbyterian Church: History

 In 1911 the suburb of North Pine was renamed Petrie.
 At about this time, the front doors of the church were replaced with doors from Tom Petrie's home.
 During the Second World War the ceiling was inserted.

+On 14 June 1916, a Roll of Honour was unveiled for twenty-two parishioners from the area who enlisted for service in World War I.

 In 1985 the church was moved to land originally owned by Foreman.
 Many of the original pews are still used and the pulpit is a copy of the original.
 The church is one of several historic buildings in the North Pine Country Park Historical Village and is the oldest extant church in the district.

 The North Pine Country Park was originally part of the Griffin's Whiteside Run.
 The land was selected by James Foreman in 1868 and his original dwelling is the residence of the current park caretaker.
-The land was subsequently purchased by the Hyde family and they continued to farm the land until it was acquired by the council in 1985.
+The land was subsequently purchased by the Hyde family and they continued to farm the land until it was acquired by the Morton Bay Council in 1985.